Trade Knowledge Exchange > Articles by: Amar Breckenridge

 He is also a member of the Experts Network at ICTSD.

-The UK and Switzerland jointly announced that they would begin exploratory work this year on negotiating a “modernised and enhanced” Free Trade Agreement (FTA).
-The two countries also announced that they would try and conclude a mutual recognition agreement on financial services by the end of 2023.
-We consider some of the issues.
-Some quirky […]
+The UK and Switzerland have announced that, after a year of exploratory talks, they will start formal negotiations on an “enhanced” Free Trade Agreement (FTA).
+The two countries had also announced last year that they would try and conclude a mutual recognition agreement on financial services by the end of 2023.
+We consider some of […]

 The consequences of the war in Ukraine will be far reaching because the conflict is acting as a catalyst for deep-seated shifts in global economic governance, and trade in particular.
 Nearly fifty days after Russia invaded Ukraine, the costs of war are escalating at every level.
 The death toll, difficult to determine for a variety […]